 - Submit application, accompanying materials, and fees to OHA - OHA certification expires every year.

-Step 3 Licensing: CCB Contractor License (if applicable):
+Step 4: CCB Contractor Licensing (if applicable)

 - Complete appropriate CCB Contractor License Application.